 Thomas Hewitt of St. Werburg, Derby and Mary Thalia Eaton, born in Stoke Damerel, Devonshire, were married March 29, 1830 in St. Mary’s Church, Ilkeston, Derby.
 The wedding was conducted by Rev. Rich.
-Moxon, and the witnesses were Benjamin Hewitt (possibly father of the groom), Eliza Eaton (possibly sister of the bride, since the bride’s mother was not a customary witness), Thomas Cheetham and Thomas Eaton (possibly father of the bride).
+Moxon, and the witnesses were Benjamin Hewitt (possibly father of the groom or cousin to Thomas Hewitt), Eliza Eaton (sister of the bride), Thomas Cheetham and Thomas Eaton (father of the bride).
 The bride was of St. Mary’s Parish.

 In the 1841 census the Hewitt family was living at Sutton on The Hill, Tutbury, Derbyshire at Stoop Farm, named after the stump of a thousand-year old oak on the site.
 This photograph was taken in 2011 when Stoop Farm was for sale.

-The household consisted of Thomas, age 40 (farmer), Mary, age 41, Eliza age 9, Mary age 8, Thomas age 6, Ann age 4 and Richard Eaton (banker’s clerk – perhaps a brother of Mary?) age 25.
+The household consisted of Thomas, age 40 (farmer), Mary, age 41, Eliza age 9, Mary age 8, Thomas age 6, Ann age 4 and Richard Eaton (banker’s clerk) age 25.

 Thomas Hewitt was listed as farmer for the estate of Henry Chandos Pole, Barton Blount, in the 1857 Directory of Derby.
 He owned and farmed a large number of plots.
 The following diagrams were provided by an English cousin-of-a-cousin.
 They indicate the plan of the Township of Thurvaston, Osleton and Cropper in the Parish of Sutton on the Hill in the County of Derby.
 The purple lots indicate owned and the yellow lots indicate owned and farmed.